Larder Love

 My TV debut!

-He liked the sound of that strawberry & lavender gin and I was invited on to the show to demonstrate how to make it and chat about my book.
-I was overjoyed and loved every minute of it.
 That one visit to the studios led to 1 1/2 years of my own bi-weekly slot on the show where I would demonstrate how to use herbs around the home, doing everything from making your own kitchen cosmetics to home remedies, cleaners and of course booze!

-All this going back to one idea, a few words, one little recipe – strawberry and lavender gin liqueur.
+All this going back to one idea, a few words, and one little recipe – strawberry and lavender gin liqueur.

 Ingredients for strawberry and lavender gin